-For shareholders trading on the Colombian Stock Exchange, the Colombia peso equivalency shall be calculated based on the exchange rate as certified by the "Superintendencia Financiera de Colombia" on the date of monetization and will be published on the SIMEV website at the proper time.
+TORONTO, March 11, 2011 /PRNewswire/ -- Pacific Rubiales Energy Corp.
+(TSX: PRE) (BVC: PREC) announced today a cash dividend in the aggregate amount of US$25,000,000 which translates to US$0.093 per common share.
+The dividend is payable on March 29, 2011 to shareholders of record as of March 16, 2011.
+The ex-dividend date is March 14, 2011.
+For shareholder trading on the Colombian stock exchange, the peso equivalency shall be calculated based on the exchange rate as certified by the "Superintendencia Financiera de Colombia" (the "SFC") on the date of monetization and will be published on the SIMEV website at the proper time.

-Subject to approval from the Board of Directors, the Company expects to continue paying a dividend on a quarterly basis at this level, with such decision being determined based on funds from operations, earnings, financial requirements, commodity price levels, legal requirements and other conditions existing in the future.
-While a formal policy is not in place with respect to dividends, the payment of quarterly dividends will continue to be reviewed by the Board of Directors, as needed, from time to time.
-Future dividends on Pacific Rubiales common shares and, consequently, BDRs, are not guaranteed.
+Subject to approval from the Board of Directors, the Company expects to pay a dividend on a quarterly basis, with such decision being determined based on funds from operations, earnings, financial requirements, commodity price levels, legal requirements and other conditions existing in the future.
+This policy will continue to be reviewed by the Board of Directors, as needed, from time to time.
+Future dividends on Pacific Rubiales common shares are not guaranteed.

 The following information is provided for general information only.
 Investors are encouraged to seek advice from a qualified tax advisor in their country of residence to obtain guidance with respect to appropriate tax treatment of their distributions.